Tara-Sophia/NLP_Masterthesis/README.md

 ```

 ---
-To *update the environment*
+To *update the existing environment*

 ```bash
 conda env update --file environment.yml
 ```

 ---
-To *create a new version of the environment*
+To *create a new version of the environment.yml file*

 ```bash
 conda env export --from-history | grep -v "^prefix: " > environment.yml